denismerigoux/wasm2cretonne/README.md

 The binary created by the root crate of this repo is an utility to parse, translate, compile and execute wasm binaries using Cretonne.
 Usage:

 ```
-wasm2cretonne-util file <files to translate>
+wasm2cretonne-util <files to translate>
+    -v, --verbose       displays info on the different steps
-    -v, --verbose       displays the module and translated functions
+    -p, --print         displays the module and translated functions
+    -c, --check         checks the corectness of the translated functions
+    -o, --optimize      runs optimization passes on the translated functions
     -e, --execute       enable the standalone runtime and executes the start function of the module
     -m, --memory        interactive memory inspector after execution
 ```